 Odd pricing is a pricing technique that involves setting prices in odd numbers such as $0.99 or $1.97 instead of round numbers like $1 or $2.
 The goal of odd pricing is to make the product seem more appealing, as consumers tend to view odd prices as being cheaper or better value than even prices.
 This psychological effect is known as the left-digit effect.

-In addition to this, odd pricing is also useful for reducing price sensitivity, as consumers are more likely to buy when the price appears lower.
+In addition to this, the pricing technique is also useful for reducing price sensitivity, as consumers are more likely to buy when the price appears lower.
 Retailers also use odd pricing as a way to create a sense of urgency among customers, with the belief that customers will be more likely to purchase when they feel the price is only available for a limited time.

 However, it is important to note that odd pricing may not always be effective for every business, as it depends on a number of factors such as the target market, the type of product being sold, and the level of competition.
 Businesses must conduct market research to determine if odd pricing is appropriate for their product and target audience.